 The Supreme Court of New South Wales (NSW) is the highest court in the state, holding an important position in the judicial hierarchy of Australia.
-It has jurisdiction over both civil and criminal matters and is divided into several divisions that handle specific types of cases.
-These divisions ensure that cases are heard by judges with the appropriate expertise, allowing for more efficient and fair administration of justice.
+The court has jurisdiction over both civil and criminal matters and operates through several divisions that handle specific types of cases.
+Each division assigns cases to judges with the appropriate expertise, which improves efficiency and promotes fair administration of justice.

 Among its various divisions, the two most significant are the Common Law Division and the Equity Division.
 These divisions serve different purposes and handle distinct areas of law, each playing a critical role in upholding justice in NSW.
 In this article, we will explore how the Common Law and Equity Divisions differ within the Supreme Court of New South Wales, as well as the types of cases that each division typically handles.